comberj/Pokemon/DESIGN_DOCUMENTATION.md

 > We want metrics on how users are using our product

-- An analytics tool like google analytics, or mixpanel, alongside the data we're storing in our database can be used to gather metrics around how our users are using the app.
-The web server would publish events to the analytics tool, without need to go through the back-end.
+- An analytics tool like google analytics, or mixPanel, alongside the data we're storing in our database can be used to gather metrics around how our users are using the app.
+The web server would publish events to the analytics tool, without the need to go through the back-end.
 The following are events that I would consider tracking:
    - a card was added or removed from a deck
    - what pokemon was swapped out for what was swapped in
    - how often are players are renaming their decks
    - how long do they spend on the page

 ### Front-end performance metrics
-- On top of user analytics, I would gather metrics around the following through the above mentioned tools:
+- On top of user analytics, I would gather metrics around the following through the above-mentioned tools:
    - website performance metrics
       - First Contentful Paint
       - Time to Interactive
       - First Input delay
       - Cumulative Layout Shift
-         - this ones especially important for accessiblity reasons.
+         - this one is especially important for accessiblity reasons.
 I've done my best in my 4 hours working on this project to avoid shifting the page around when the user has cards selected vs when they do not.
 Large content shifts can be disorienting to some users, and its best to avoid this as much as possible.

 ### Back-end performance metrics
    - monitoring and latency around endpoints can be done through tools like newRelic or DataDog.
 This is less about how our users are using the product and more to do with performance, but gathering these metrics would be useful.

 ### Accessibility metrics
 - I would run frequent scans using browser tools like lighthouse to ensure my web app is accessible.
 I took the opportunity to do so with the assignment.
+For the scaled build, of course I would use something like AudioEye ;).

 ![Accessibility Screenshot](./accessibility-screenshot.png)

 ## Scalability

 - As our incredibly well-designed app gains popularity, we'll need to ensure that load times remain low.
 To achieve this we'll need to implement things like a load balancer, which would balance out requests for authentication, deck management, and data storage.
-The load balancer would sit in front of the web server, and would receive incoming requests and distribute those requests to one of many web servers, hosting indentical versions of the web app.
+The load balancer would sit in front of the web server, and would receive incoming requests and distribute those requests to one of many web servers, hosting identical versions of the web app.

 - Background processing could also be useful, where a queue like AWS SQS is used to perform writes to the database at a later time depending on queue size.
 Depending on how the app is used, saving a pokemon to a deck may not be an immediate requirement.
 For instance, if optimistic UI is sufficient for our requirements.

 ### Reducing Load

 - There could be some incredibly quick and easy wins here with caching.
-Given that there are typically stronger / more popular pokemon, people are bound to have favourites.
+Given that there are typically stronger / more popular pokemon, people are bound to have favorites.
 Creating a caching layer, like Redis, that sits between the back-end and the database would be vital to reduce load.
 Whole pokemon records could be stored in the cache, and we could avoid hits on the database when the front-end makes requests for specific pokemon by ID.
-We could store the 100 most popular pokemon, eliminating those aren't seeing any action at the moment, and continously bumping those that are more popular to the top.
+We could store the 100 most popular pokemon, eliminating those that aren't seeing any action at the moment, and continuously bumping those that are more popular to the top.

 ### Hosting Images